d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

 where $\epsilon$ obeys a normal distribution with zero mean and standard deviation 0.5.
 Both 50 training examples and 50 testing examples are generated.
-To better visualize attention later, the training inputs are sorted.
+To better visualize the pattern of attention later, the training inputs are sorted.

 ```{.python .input}
 n_train = 50  # No. of training examples